BBFB(LEGAL) - ETHICS: PROHIBITED PRACTICES

 Incompatibility of Office

 One person may not occupy two legally incompatible offices.
 Offices are legally incompatible when the faithful and independent exercise of one would necessarily interfere with the faithful and independent exercise of the other.
 A person may not serve in one branch of government while exercising any powers properly attached to either of the other branches of government.
-Texas Constitution, Art.
+Tex.
+Const.
+Art.
 II, Sec.
-1; State v.
-Martin, 51 S.W.2d 815 (Tex.
-Civ.
-App.
-1932); Thomas v.
-Abernathy County Line Indep.
-Sch.
-Dist., 290 S.W.
-152 (Tex.
-Comm.
-App.
-1927); Turner v.
+1; Turner v.
 Trinity Indep.
 Sch.
 Dist., 700 S.W.2d 1 (Tex.
-Ct.
-App.
+App.–Houston (14th Dist.)
 1983); Atty.
 Gen. Op.
-JM-634 (1987)
+GA-786 (2010)

 Restrictions on Public Servants—Federal Law

-A public official commits an offense if the public official, directly or indirectly, corruptly demands, seeks, receives, accepts, or agrees to receive or accept anything of value personally or for any other person or entity, in return for:
+A public official or person selected to be a public official commits an offense if the public official or person selected to be a public official, directly or indirectly, corruptly demands, seeks, receives, accepts, or agrees to receive or accept anything of value personally or for any other person or entity, in return for:

 18 U.S.C.
 201(b)(2)

-The term "agent" means a person authorized to act on behalf of another person or a government.
-In the case of a government, the term includes a servant or employee, and a partner, director, officer, manager, and representative.
+The term "agent" means a person authorized to act on behalf of another person or a government and, in the case of an organization or government, includes a servant or employee, and a partner, director, officer, manager, and representative.

 The term "government agency" means a subdivision of the executive, legislative, judicial, or other branch of government, including a department, independent establishment, commission, administration, authority, board, and bureau, and a corporation or other legal entity established, and subject to control, by a government or governments for the execution of a governmental or intergovernmental program.

-If the District receives, in any one year period, benefits in excess of $10,000 under a federal program involving a grant, contract, subsidy, loan, guarantee, insurance, or other form of federal assistance, an agent of the District commits an offense if the agent:
+If an organization, government, or agency receives, in any one year period, benefits in excess of $10,000 under a federal program involving a grant, contract, subsidy, loan, guarantee, insurance, or other form of federal assistance, an agent of an organization, or of a state or local government, commits an offense if the agent:

-Embezzles, steals, obtains by fraud, or otherwise without authority knowingly converts to the use of any person other than the rightful owner or intentionally misapplies, property that:
+- Embezzles, steals, obtains by fraud, or otherwise without authority knowingly converts to the use of any person other than the rightful owner or intentionally

-Is owned by, or is under the care, custody, or control of the District; or
+- Is owned by, or is under the care, custody, or control of the organization, government, or agency; or

 This provision does not apply to bona fide salary, wages, fees, or other compensation paid, or expenses paid or reimbursed, in the usual course of business.